-GDB to determine where software breakpoints may be used and when flash programming sequences must be used.
-This element can occur at address, size, type and device.
+This element specifies a region of memory.
+It has four attributes: address, size, type and device.
 The address and size attributes specify the location of the memory device.
 The type attribute specifies that device as ram, rom or flash.
 The device attribute is required for flash regions; it specifies the flash device type.
 The <memory-device> element can contain a <description> element.